Barberries - Berberis Vulgaris

-Berberis Vulgaris have a sour taste and are rich in vitamin C. They are similar in taste to currants but with a harsher note.
-You can also see them thriving in parks, but not everybody knows that you can make delicious food with them.
+Barberries have a sour taste and are rich in vitamin C. They share similarities in taste with currants but have a slightly harsher note.
+While commonly seen in parks, not everyone is aware of their potential for creating delicious dishes.

-In Central Asia, they use them as a common spice.
-In Iran, they have a long tradition of flavoring pilafs, soups, stews, various meat dishes, lamb dishes as well as rice with them.
-They give the rice a pleasantly sour note.
-Barberries contain lots of pectins and are therefore suitable for making jellies and jams.
+In Central Asia, barberries are used as a common spice.
+In Iran, they have a long tradition of flavoring pilafs, rice dishes, stews, and various meat dishes with barberries.
+They add a pleasantly sour note to the rice.
+Barberries are also high in pectin, making them suitable for making jellies and jams.

-You can even make jellies and jams with them, due to their level of pectin they gel easily.
-In Iran, they use them to season pilaws, rice, and stews.
+Barberries can be used to make jellies and jams due to their natural pectin content.
+In Iran, they are commonly used to season pilafs, rice, and stews.

-Spread some Barberries on top of lamb for the last 10 minutes of cooking.
-In doing so, they pop open and give their delicious sour flavor to the lamb.
+For a delightful twist, sprinkle barberries on top of lamb during the last 10 minutes of cooking.
+As they heat up, they burst open, releasing their delicious sour flavor into the lamb.

-Barberries go well with dill, cardamom, cumin, coriander, bay leaves, saffron, and cinnamon.
+Barberries pair well with dill, green cardamom, cumin, coriander, bay leaves, saffron, and ceylon cinnamon sticks.

-Please fill the barberries in an airtight container.
-I prefer glasses with a screw cap because they are easy to sterilize in water.
-Store the container protected from the sun in a cool and dry place.
+Store barberries in an airtight container, preferably glass jars with screw caps that can be easily sterilized in water.
+Keep the container protected from sunlight in a cool and dry place.